miklb/Habari_Mailchimp/README.md

 Habari_Mailchimp
 ================
-A Habari plugin to add a newsletter signup form using the Mailchimp API
+A Habari plugin to add a newsletter signup form using the Mailchimp API.
+Please note currently this plugin only supports first name, last name, email (of course) and an optional phone # input.
+The phone is mapped to a specific merge tag.
+Much more is planned, but if you have any questions or need help customizing, please open an issue and I will see what I can do.

 ### Usage
 Activate the plugin and configure with your API key and Unique List ID.